micjamking/animation-demos/demos/shaders/glsl/touchdesigner-intro/README.md

 ## 12.0 - Gradients

-While the `step()` function helps us split colors based on a given threshold, the `smoothstep()` can be used to interpolate between two values, creating smoother transitions, gradients, and color blends.
+While the `step()` function helps us split colors based on a given threshold, the `smoothstep()` function can be used to interpolate between two values, creating smoother transitions, gradients, and color blends.

 ```glsl
 float myGradient = smoothstep(0.3, 0.7, vUV.x);